 Where Can You Get Bitcoins From?

 Where do bitcoins come from?
 One way of obtaining bitcoins is to use a regular money exchanging platform similar to how you would swap Dollar to Euro if you wanted to.
 The difference is that the bitcoin has no standard physical format, so usually, the exchange to bitcoins would happen digitally on the internet.
 Bitcoin.com offers a good overview of currency exchange services in your region.

 Another way of obtaining bitcoins online is mining.
 The blockchain cannot work without nodes, consisting of people who run bitcoin software on their PCs in order to help calculate money transfers.
 Transactions can be prioritized by increasing the share for the miners.
 With a higher share, the transaction will then be actioned faster.
 You could consider this a transaction fee, which value helps to speed up the overall transaction progress.

 What Can You Buy with Bitcoins?

 So you made some bitcoins or exchanged your money to get bitcoins.
-What can you actually buy with bitcoins?
-The acceptance bitcoins in the physical world is still not great, but some places try to stand out by offering their clients to pay with bitcoins.
-Contrasting popular believe, even major companies such as PayPal,
+What can you actually buy with them?
+The acceptance of bitcoins in the physical world is still not great, but some places try to stand out by offering their clients to pay with bitcoins.
+Contrasting popular belief, even major companies such as PayPal,

-Have you made experiences with using bitcoins?
-Are you afraid of bitcoins?
-Do you think bitcoins are a bubble and will pop anytime soon?
+Have you had experiences with using bitcoins?
+Are you afraid of using bitcoin as a currency?
+Do you think they are a bubble and will pop anytime soon?
 I would love to hear your thoughts, so add your comments below.
 Many thanks for reading!

 YouTube: What is Bitcoin Mining?